-We did not engage in any repricings or other modifications with respect to the outstanding equity awards held by or granted to our named executive officers during the fiscal year ended December 31, 2021.
-Pursuant to his severance package, Mr. Pernock received vesting acceleration of time-vesting equity awards for the portion of such awards that would vest over the 12 months following his separation and an extended time to exercise vested stock options for up to 12 months following his separation date; because Mr. Pernock was entitled to these benefits under the Severance Plan, they did not constitute a modification to his equity awards under ASC 718.
-Dr. Ng-Cashin forfeited all equity awards which remained unvested as of the time of separation of her employment with us.
+We did not engage in any repricings or other modifications with respect to the outstanding equity awards held by or granted to our named executive officers during the fiscal year ended December 31, 2022.
+Mr. Moran forfeited all equity awards which remained unvested as of the time of separation of his employment with us.